infonomic/remix.infonomic.io/README.md

 To prepare husky and the conventional commit task for development run the following:

 `npm run prepare` - will prepare local husky tasks.

+Note that the `.husky/commit-msg` task should already be present when you clone this repo.
+If it's not, you can add it with the following:

 `npx husky add .husky/commit-msg 'npx commitlint --edit $1'` - will add the commit message task.